 Training at University Hospitals Cleveland Medical Center

 Training takes place at UH Cleveland Medical Center, a comprehensive care academic medical center with 1,032 beds, including the Reinberger Neuroscience Intensive Care Unit.
-Founded in 1866, this renowned academic medical center is intricately linked to the history of Cleveland and nurtured and supported by the city's great industrial families of the late 19th and 20th centuries.
-It is the hub of the University Hospitals Health System of 18 hospitals and over 40 ambulatory centers employing 4,700 physicians and over 25,000 employees, which makes it one of the most integrated health care systems in the nation.
+Founded in 1866, this renowned academic medical center is the hub of the University Hospitals Health System of 18 hospitals and over 40 ambulatory centers employing 4,700 physicians and over 25,000 employees, making it one of the most integrated healthcare systems in the nation.